EshaanAgg/web/src/content/blog/placements/oa_2.md

     </details>

 3. You are given a string $s$ that has lowercase English characters.
 You are also given an integer $n$.
-You need to generate a string $x$ of length $n$ such that:
+You need to generate a string $x$ of the given length $n$ such that:

-    - All of characters present in $s$ must be present in the string.
+    - All of the distinct characters present in $s$ must be present in the string $x$.
-    - We will then make a string of length $t$ by repeatedly adding the string $x$ to it untill the string $t$ can be re-arranged to have the string $s$ as a substring.
+    - We will then make a string $t$ by repeatedly adding the string $x$ to it untill the string $t$ can be rearranged to have the string $s$ as a substring.
     - The generated string $t$ should be of the minimum possible length.
-If there are multiple possible $t$ with the same length, it should be so that the generated string $t$ is lexicographically smallest.
+    - If there are multiple possible $t$ with the same length, the string $x$ should be chosen so that the generated string $t$ is the lexicographically smallest possible.

     Return the string $x$ that would generate the string $t$.
+Return empty string if no such string $x$ exists.

     <details>
     <summary>Solution</summary>